 This is a very demanding program.
 Whilst it is possible to work during the didactic year, working during the clinical year is unlikely to be feasible.
 Any work hours must accommodate mandatory labs and full-time clinical rotations.

 The Perfusion lab is located at the BCIT Aerospace Technology Campus (ATC), on Sea Island, in Richmond, BC.

 I do not live in the Greater Vancouver area.
 Will I be expected to come to the lab classes?

 Yes.
 All students must attend lab classes.
-Full-time lab classes are scheduled at the end of didactic terms 1 and 2, and at the beginning of each clinical practicum rotation.
+Full-time lab classes are scheduled during didactic terms 1 and 3, as well as at the beginning of each clinical practicum rotation.
 The lab residency prior to a student’s first clinical rotation is five weeks’ long.

 May I choose where my clinical placements are located?

 BCIT arranges clinical training for the student.
 Students will be asked to provide their preferences for clinical placements, but there is no guarantee that they will be assigned to their preferences.

 Am I responsible for costs throughout the clinical placements?

 You are responsible for all personal expenses, including food, accommodation, and transportation throughout the clinical practicum.
 No stipend is available for any portion of this program.